Queensland Family History Society Inc

 • Reviewed past and existing documents and assessed required changes

-• Appointed Mayes Law, a firm that specialises in association law, to advise and assist developing a revised constitution
+• Appointed Mayes Law, a firm that specialises in association law, to advise and assist in developing a revised constitution

 • Drafted the initial proposed constitution and bylaws documents